Brianna is a full-time writer, blogger, and editor. Her specialty is all things scary. Travel with her to some truly haunting destinations!

 Letchworth Village Today

 After left decaying for 19 years, the town has made recent renovations to some of the structures.
 Others have been put up for demolition while a lot of the buildings have been converted.
 Converted parts of Letchworth Village include the Fieldstone Secondary School which uses 9 of the buildings.
-Much of the land has been repurposed to a golf course and a park.
+Much of the land has been repurposed into a golf course and a park.

-A local resident stops by everyday to feed and care for the cats who have made the haunting buildings home.
+A local resident stops by every day to feed and care for the cats who have made the haunting buildings home.

 Letchworth Village in the Media and Hauntings